raspberrypi/picotool/README.md

 COMMANDS:
     info        Display information from the target device(s) or file.
-                Without any arguments, this will display basic information for all connected RP2040 devices in BOOTSEL mode config      Display or change program configuration settings from the target device(s) or file. load        Load the program / memory range stored in a file onto the device. encrypt     Encrypt the program.
+                Without any arguments, this will display basic information for all connected RP-series devices in BOOTSEL mode config      Display or change program configuration settings from the target device(s) or file. load        Load the program / memory range stored in a file onto the device. encrypt     Encrypt the program.